The Chart for Coty Inc. (COTY) Is Flashing Mixed Signals

 Wells Fargo gave a rating of “Underweight” to COTY, setting the target price at $5 in the report published on December 08th of the previous year.

-Volatility was left at 4.55%, however, over the last 30 days, the volatility rate increased by 3.47%, as shares surge +0.63% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.63% lower at present.
+Volatility was left at 4.56%, however, over the last 30 days, the volatility rate increased by 4.22%, as shares sank -15.15% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -6.64% lower at present.

 Insider Trading